 HTML: The default and recommended format.

 PDF (single column): This format generates a PDF version of the HTML audit.

 Note: The advanced settings apply to audits run under either the Run Declared Programs or the Select a Different Program sections above.
-They do not "stick" from run to run, but instead reset to the default settings after each audit completes so that an audit does not execute with unintended settings.
+They do not “stick” from run to run, but instead reset to the default settings after each audit request completes so that the next audit request does not execute with unintended settings.

 Reports from previously ran audits (by you or shared by an advisor) display in the Completed Audit Requests screen.
 The reports can be in HTML or PDF format.